niraj-khatiwada/The-Kathmandu-Post-Scrape/README.md

-# Scraping Kathmandu Post and displaying without ads
+# Scraping The Kathmandu Post